devicetree-org/lopper/README.md

    not strip them during processing.

-   For yaml file processing, lopper has an optional dependency on python's yaml and ruamel as well as anytree for importing the contents of yaml files.
+   For yaml file processing, lopper has an optional dependency on python's yaml and ruamel, and anytree for importing the contents of yaml files.

 #### Using [venv](https://docs.python.org/3/library/venv.html) based flow with git:

-   Using python3's venv is very powerful and makes doing lopper development and usage easier.
+   Using python3's venv faciliates lopper development and usage.
 Please refer to python documentation to get more information about this topic.
+Some starting information follows:

 First time virtual env setup: